Eli-J-Paris/MvcMessageLogger/README.md

 - Fully feature tested
 - Ability to view other users accounts and Chirps
 #### Challenges
-- only 3 days of work time
+- Only 3 days of work time
-- keeping up with tests during development
+- Keeping up with tests during development
 - Achieveing a clean UI/UX with CSS
-- lack of security
+- Lack of security

 ## Future Additons
 - The ability to follow accounts